LOWER THAMES CROSSING

 In view of the legal advice received, the Parish Council has decided not to embark on a legal challenge itself.
 However, this does not preclude us from providing evidence and support for any other challenge which may be mounted which has a reasonable chance of success in overturning the decision.

-Meetings have been arranged with Highways England to obtain a better understanding of their plans, and we will seek regular engagement to influence the development of the design, and to obtain maximum mitigation against the adverse impacts.
+Meetings have taken place with Highways England to obtain a better understanding of their plans, and we will continue to engage with Highways England to influence the development of the design, and to obtain maximum mitigation against the adverse impacts.
 This will include:

 - There must be no junction on the A226.
 This would result in heavy traffic on the A226 through Chalk, Shorne, and Higham, and lead to villages and local roads becoming rat-runs, and it would expose the area to the unacceptable sprawl of development we have witnessed around the approaches to the Dartford Crossing over the past 30 years.